sequana/bioconvert/README.rst

 Requirements
 ~~~~~~~~~~~~

-This pipelines requires the following executable(s) installed with sequana_biocovvert: bioconvert
+This pipelines requires the following executable(s) installed with sequana_bioconvert: bioconvert

 All dependencies and external dependencies related to bioconvert are available through the apptainer used by this
 **sequana_bioconvert** pipeline.